 3.6 If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
 It will then proceed in the complainant’s absence on the basis of written submissions from both parties.

 3.7 The complaints committee will consist of at least three governors with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than three governors from <School Name> available, the Clerk will source any additional, independent governors through another local school or through their LA’s Governor Services team, in order to make up the committee.
+If there are fewer than three governors from Ashurst Wood Primary School available, the Clerk will source any additional, independent governors through another local school or through their LA’s Governor Services team, in order to make up the committee.
 Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 2.

 3.8 The committee will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant’s needs.